 The Chinese herbs in ProstateSure may help support a normal-functioning prostate.

-Based on a 900-year-old formula, Ba Zheng San, UTflow is for Lin syndromes that also include a scant volume of urine (with a dark tint); a heavy sensation in the lower abdomen; frequent thirst, even if you’ve been drinking adequate amounts of liquid; and a red tongue with yellowish coating.
+In comparison to ProstateSure, UTflow is like an extra-strength version.
+Based on a 900-year-old formula (Ba Zheng San), UTflow is for Lin syndromes that also include a scant volume of urine (with a dark tint); a heavy sensation in the lower abdomen; frequent thirst, even if you’ve been drinking adequate amounts of liquid; and a red tongue with yellowish coating.

 Research studies support the use of both ProstateSure and UTflow.

 To learn more about our formulas for urinary tract health, visit: